-LADO Details and 2020 LADO Managing Allegatio Allegations Notificat
+2020 LADO LADO Details and Managing Allegatio Allegations Notificat

-All staff at Pool House Community Primary School are aware of these procedures and aware of the following expectations and protocol:-
+All staff at St Joseph's Catholic Primary School are aware of these procedures and aware of the following expectations and protocol:-

-- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform the Headteacher or DSL if any adult's conduct gives cause for concern - All concerns of poor practice or possible child abuse by staff and volunteers should be reported to the Headteacher or DSL - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take - Staff are fully aware of Guidance for Safer Working Practice and Code of Conduct and are aware of professional expectations of their own behaviour and conduct.
+- ALL staff and volunteers are aware that they must refer allegations or concerns around staff (including supply staff) conduct to the Headteacher - ALL staff and volunteers are aware of the requirement to, and process of referring allegations or concerns around the Headteacher to the nominated Governor - The Headteacher and/or Chair of Governors will discuss the allegation with the Local Authority Designated Officer (LADO) - CSAP procedures for dealing with allegations against staff will be followed http://panlancashirescb.proceduresonline.com/chapters/p_allegations.html - ALL staff and volunteers remember that the welfare of the child is paramount and that they have a duty to inform DSL/HT if any adult's conduct gives cause for concern - All concerns of poor practice or possible child abuse by staff and volunteers should be reported to the DSL/HT. - ALL staff are aware of the school's Whistle Blowing Policy which enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place - Staff are fully aware of Guidance for Safer Working Practice and Staff Code of conduct/Staff Handbook and are aware of professional expectations of their own behaviour and conduct.